-First, examine the problem at hand and what you really need from your partner.
+First, examine the problem at hand and what you need from your partner.
 Do you need a shoulder to cry on and a sympathetic ear?
 Do you need concrete advice and practical solutions?
 Do you need validation that your decision or solution is sound?
 Write your answer down.

 Second, think about how you might communicate your specific need to your partner.
-From your answer above, you want to think about stating the problem at hand, and then what specific assistance you need to manage or cope with the problem.
+From your answer above, you want to think about stating the problem at hand, and then what specific assistance you need to cope with the problem.

 For my client Abi, she might say to her partner: “I am so glad that I went back to work part-time, but sometimes when I’m feeling overwhelmed and like I can’t do it all, I wonder whether I made the right decision.
 I would love for you to recognize that this change has been challenging for me.
 Could you please tell me that I made the right decision to go back to work?”

-Third, think about how you might appreciate and coach your partner, to get the help you want for the problem.
+Think about how you might appreciate and coach your partner, to get the help you want for the problem.

 Saying “thank you for trying to help me” is always a great way to appreciate your partner’s help.

-Finally, once you’re done with these above steps (and writing down what you would say is very helpful!), go practice these steps with your partner.
+Finally, once you’re done with these above steps (and writing down what you would say is very helpful), go practice these steps with your partner.

 Remember, these steps may take a few times to work well, but practice identifying your needs, sharing those needs, and both appreciating and coaching to get the support you need.